SKYT Is Sitting on a Critical Chip Breakthrough

 SKYT 3D monolithic semiconductor fabrication enabling next-generation compute scaling

 For decades, semiconductor progress has followed a simple rule: shrink the transistor.
 Smaller transistors pack more logic onto a flat, 2D chip, steadily improving performance and efficiency.
-Though that model eventually breaks down, as scaling continues, gains are no longer limited by logic speed, but by the surrounding physics—power delivery and the distance that data has to travel across the chip.
+Though that model eventually breaks down, as scaling continues, gains are no longer limited by logic speed but by power delivery and the distance that data has to travel across the chip.
 Dense logic can no longer run at full utilization.
 At that point, chip construction itself, not transistor size, becomes the primary bottleneck to performance.

 From academic theory to fab reality